 Two years later, Starlight recorded its highest-ever weekly attendance for a variety show.
 The Carol Burnett Show played July 9-15, 1962, and its leading lady surely left all 55,142 audience members laughing during the entire drive home.

 Berger had a knack for adding surprising twists to his productions, and he definitely showed it during the 1960s.
 For example, he convinced a couple of “celebrities” to make cameo appearances in opening-night performances of Starlight shows – President Harry S. Truman took the stage on Aug.
 3, 1964, in Mr. President, and Ewing Kauffman stepped up for Damn Yankees five summers later.
 While Mr. K’s night apparently went well, President Truman was not as lucky.
 He left at intermission – in an ambulance suffering an appendicitis attack!

 Advertising in Starlight’s 1960s programs had some surprising twists, too.
 Opposite the Cast of Characters page in several 1960 season programs, you could find the “Cast of Cigarettes” plugging Philip Morris, Marlboro, Parliament, Alpine and Benson & Hedges brands.
 Other advertisers that may stir a few patrons’ memories included Jenkins Music, Putsch’s Cafeteria, TWA The Superjet Airline and Dolly Madison Ice Cream.

-In 1960, the Starlight Board of Directors had 181 members (today it has fewer than 40), and the highest-priced show ticket was $4.
+In 1960, the Starlight Board of Directors had 181 members, and the highest-priced show ticket was $4.